Eugène Duflot de Mofras

-Eugène Duflot de Mofras (born 5 July 1810, Toulouse, France—30 January 1884, Paris) was a 19th-century French naturalist, botanist, diplomat, and explorer.

-He was the 7th son of Vost Cosme Nicolas Duflot and Anne Julie Mofras.
+Eugène Duflot de Mofras (/fr/; 5 July 1810 – 30 January 1884) was a French naturalist, botanist, diplomat and explorer.
+He was the seventh son of Vost Cosme Nicolas Duflot and Anne Julie Mofras.
 In the latter 1830s he became an attaché of the French legation to Mexico.

 Pacific Coast

 In 1839 Duflot de Mofras was dispatched from his French legation post in Mexico City to explore the Pacific Coast of North America from 1840 to 1842, to access the Mexican Alta California and American Oregon Territory regions for French business interests.
 He travelled along and documented the western coast of mainland Mexico, the Colorado River mouth, the Baja California Peninsula coasts, and the present day West Coast of the United States in California and Oregon.

 While stationed at Yerba Buena (present day San Francisco), he traveled inland to see the Rancho New Helvetia agricultural colony of John Sutter.
 The 1848 discovery of gold on the rancho set off the California Gold Rush.
 Duflot de Mofras completed his journey in 1842.